designerbrett/trestles-hugo/site/content/post/now-introducing-structural-therapeutic-massage.md

 ---
 title: Now introducing Structural Therapeutic Massage!
 date: 2015-06-16T21:51:00.000Z
-tags: >-
-  List [ "chiropractor san clemente" "San Clemente Chiropractic" "massage san clemente" "massage" "chiropractor" "Yelp" "auto accident" "Pregnancy" "Prenatal" "Pediatric chiropractor" ]
+tags: ["chiropractor san clemente" "San Clemente Chiropractic" "massage san clemente" "massage" "chiropractor" "Yelp" "auto accident" "Pregnancy" "Prenatal" "Pediatric chiropractor"]
 description: >-
   We here at Trestles Chiropractic are continually growing and looking to improve the Structural Function of the spine the best way we can.
 Recently we